Successfully manage your local SEO

 If you own a small business, you already know the importance of having a strong online presence, so we’ll get right down to it.
 Just make sure that your business site is also optimized for mobile browsers.

-1. Set Up Your Google My Business Page
+1. Set up your Google my Business Page

 When people are looking for a local business, Google is the first place they typically check.
 To makes sure your business shows up at the top of the Google search, claim your Google Business Page.